 - Is family time being compromised due to screen time?

-- Is it interfering with sleep schedules?
+- Does it interfering with sleep schedules?

 - Can your children control snacking while using the internet?